Skip to main content

 There are many problematic conversations or behaviors that tend to happen over and around food, where you may find a boundary is needed.
 Dieting, calorie counts, and weight loss are commonly discussed over food, and in a lot of families, so are bodies, especially related to weight or size.

 Food is often a catalyst for body image issues, a trigger for disordered behaviors, and a tool of manipulation (especially targeting women).
-As many Whole30’ers have discovered, you may start to flex your boundary muscles over that piece of cake or glass of wine, then strengthen them further by asking others not to talk about their weight loss diet or comment on your body.
+As many Whole30’ers have discovered, you may start to flex your boundary muscles over that piece of cake or glass of wine, then strengthen them by asking others not to talk about their weight loss diet or comment on your body.
 The way I look at it, anything said at, around, or over the table is fair game when it comes to setting boundaries to preserve peaceful, healthy, happy mealtimes.

 Breaking the cycle starts with you

-Here are some things you can do to help break this diet culture curse.
+Here are some things you can do to help break this diet culture curse:

 • DON’T talk about food over food.
 This is one of the simplest and most impactful boundaries you can set for your mental health and the health of your social group—see The Book of Boundaries for more.